 How do you get over dental anxiety?

 The best way to overcome dental anxiety is to communicate with your dentist.
 We recommend communicating your concerns and anxieties with us.
 Our dentists have options to make your dental visit as comfortable as possible.
 We also recommend bringing headphones and listening to music to calm your nerves.

 How can dentists reduce dental anxiety?

-If you suffer from dental anxiety you can take anti-anxiety medications like diazepam an hour before your dental appointment if your dentist recommends.
+If you suffer from dental anxiety, you can take anti-anxiety medications like diazepam an hour before your dental appointment if your dentist recommends it.
 Nitrous oxide may also be used as a conscious sedation.

 What are some symptoms of dental anxiety?

 Some of the most common symptoms of dental anxiety include sweating, nausea, and abnormal blood pressure.
-If you suffer from dental anxiety, communicate with us and we can help to make your visit as comfortable as possible.
+If you suffer from dental anxiety, communicate with us; we can help make your visit as comfortable as possible.